wlonk/arcadia/index.rst

 Et in Arcadia Ego
 =================

-*A game of magic, manners, and madness in Jane Austen's England.*
+*A game of magic, manners, and madness in Regency England.*

 .. figure:: /_static/marlay_house.jpg
    :align: center